crofty/primitive/README.md

 The Clojure port currently supports triangle mode (`-m 1`).
 Other shape modes from the Go version are not yet implemented.

-Output images are written in PNG or JPEG format based on the file extension.
+Output images are written in PNG, JPEG, or SVG format based on the file extension.
+SVG output saves the discovered triangles as vector polygons and honors the `--size` option by scaling the coordinates.
 If the output path contains a printf-style placeholder (e.g. `frame-%03d.png`), the final frame is saved using the provided iteration count.

 ## Development